In this tutorial, you’ll learn

 The General and Academic versions of IELTS differ.

-If you are doing the general exam in task 1 you will have to write a letter.
-If you are writing the academic test you will have to summarise a text.
+If you are doing the general IELTS Writing exam in task 1 you will have to write a letter.
+If you are completing the IELTS writing test you will have to summarise a text.

 The task one General Test or letter is marked using the following criteria